How to calculate CO2 emissions for transport companies

 Emissions factors essentially quantify the amount of GHG emissions produced per unit of activity, such as fuel consumption, distance traveled, or freight weight.
 It is typically expressed in terms of CO₂ emissions per kilometer, per liter of fuel, or per ton of transported goods.

-While the emissions factor you use is up to each individual company, make sure that you’re using emissions factors from a reputable source like the GLEC Framework, CO2Emissiefactoren (NL), DEFRA (UK), EPA (US), or IPCC.
+While the emissions factor you use is up to each individual company, make sure that you’re using emissions factors from a reputable source and that you’re in compliance with ISO 14083.
+Examples include the GLEC Framework, CO2Emissiefactoren (NL), DEFRA (UK), EPA (US), or IPCC.

-For logistics companies, we recommend using the GLEC Framework as your emissions calculation methodology and source of emissions factors.
+For companies that manage or outsource transport or logistics activities, we recommend using the GLEC Framework as your emissions calculation methodology and source of emissions factors.
 Most carbon accounting calculators and software are based on the GLEC framework (but more on that later!).

 No matter which calculation methodology you choose, you’ll need to collect data from each activity and asset in your value chain, such as company vehicles (owned and leased), transportation journeys, purchased electricity, steam, heating and cooling, business travel, and more.

 As you can imagine, this can take a lot of hours to collect from hundreds of different sources unless you have a way to automatically collect and standardize the data.
-That’s where carbon accounting software comes in—automatically pulling and consolidating data from across your activities into one easy-to-use platform.
+That’s where carbon accounting tools come in—pulling and consolidating data from across your activities in one place.

 4. Calculate carbon emissions by transport type